bsingh17/Turkiye-Student-Evaluation-Data-Set/README.md

 In the above problem statement we have used K-Means Clustering Algorithm.

 K means clustering algorithm is a very common unsupervised learning algorithm.
 This algorithm clusters n objects into k clusters, where each object belongs to a cluster with the nearest mean.

+## Observation:-
+After applying the clustering algorithm we observe 3 different types of clusters based on the data.
+Which signifies that there are three different categories of student.